JoshHuttonCode/incubator-resilientdb/README.md

    These tools provide full functionality up to and including **deployment and interaction with smart contracts**.
 See their individual READMEs for detailed usage and examples.

 In addition, you can use the **Key‑Value interfaces** to query or update associated balances via `get_balance` and `set_balance` commands when needed.

-For a full, step‑by‑step tutorial (including example JSON files, commands, and responses), see **[Getting Started with Smart Contract on ResilientDB](https://blog.resilientdb.com/2025/02/14/GettingStartedSmartContract.html)**.